 Riders are not to cut plates or modify race numbers unless approved by the Commissaire.
 If plate or race number is modified without a Commissaire’s approval, the rider will be fined $20 fine payable to Cycling BC no later than 5 business days after the end of the race.

 Sponsors/Team Names on Start Lists, Race Results

-Only Cycling BC affiliated businesses, Provincial, National or Trade teams or Cycling BC Affilicated Clubs which are present on the riders license may appear on Provincially Sanctioned race results ie: BC Cups, Provincial Championships all disciplines.
+Only Cycling BC affiliated businesses, Provincial, National or Trade teams or Cycling BC Affilicated Clubs which are present on the riders license may appear on Provincially Sanctioned race results ie: BC Premier Series, Provincial Championships all disciplines.

 Non-affiliated businesses, teams or clubs will not be allowed to appear on the start list or race results.

 BC Provincial Champ jersey must be worn on race run and podium.